plutoscarab/plutoscarab.github.io/_posts/2021-02-21-continued-fractions-to-decimal.md

 {
 ```

 Our method will take a `double` value and write it to the provided `TextWriter` with the specified number of decimal places of precision.
-Later we'll also want to be able to control the number of decimal places and specify number format properties for globalization, but let's start with something simple.
+Later we'll also want to be able to specify number format properties for globalization, but let's start with something simple.

 First let's handle negative numbers and zeros.
 We'll ignore argument validation such as null checking for now.